Partnership for Public Service

 The Partnership for Public Service is a nonprofit, nonpartisan organization based in Washington, D.C. whose mission is to inspire a new generation of civil servants and to transform the way government works.

-The Partnership's most visible programs include the Samuel J. Heyman Service to America Medals, an annual event that honors federal employees for their exceptional civil service, the Center for Presidential Transition, a nonpartisan resource for presidential candidates and their transition teams, the Best Places to Work in the Federal Government Rankings, an annual survey that ranks federal agencies based on employee satisfaction, and Go Government, an informational site to help prospective civil servants find federal employment.
+The Partnership's programs include the Samuel J. Heyman Service to America Medals, an annual event that honors federal employees for their exceptional civil service, the Center for Presidential Transition, a nonpartisan resource for presidential candidates and their transition teams, the Best Places to Work in the Federal Government Rankings, an annual survey that ranks federal agencies based on employee satisfaction, and Go Government, an informational site to help prospective civil servants find federal employment.
 Samuel J. Heyman and his wife Ronnie F. Heyman founded the Partnership in 2001.
 Max Stier is the CEO and President of the organization.

 History

-The Partnership was founded by New York businessman Samuel J. Heyman in 2001 on the premise that, "Building, energizing and maintaining a high-quality workforce is the key to success for any organization—and the federal government is no different".
+The Partnership was founded by New York businessman Samuel J. Heyman in 2001 with a goal to attract talent to the federal workforce.
 Heyman founded the group in 2001 with a gift of $25 million.
 In 2006, he committed an additional $20 million over the next five years.

 Heyman began his career at the Justice Department under Robert F. Kennedy after graduating from Harvard Law in 1963.
-Many years after his move into the private sector, Heyman created the Partnership in an effort to reestablish public service as a desirable career and to attract talent into the federal workforce.
-Since 2001, the Partnership has continued to work to improve the government by recognizing, encouraging, and empowering public servants.
+Many years after his move into the private sector, Heyman created the Partnership.